Mueller–Weiss syndrome: Pathogenesis/pathomechanics

-Radiological findings
+Diagnosis

 Weight-bearing radiography of the foot is the mainstay in diagnosis.
 MRI can be useful early in the disease to separate MWS from mimics and demonstrate bone marrow changes and effusion in adjacent joints; this will help making a diagnosis before changes on conventional weight-bearing X-rays.
 Despite its distinctive radiological features, Mueller–Weiss syndrome is often a diagnosis of exclusion and is felt to be under-diagnosed.

 Characteristic findings of conventional radiology include: